jmcheon/jmcheon.github.io/_posts/2024-10-03-GemmeSprint.md

 )
 ```

-The fine-tuning process has been done in `Colab` with `one GPU T4 15G`, with this constraint, I leveraged `RoLA` technique to reduce the training time and computational resources.
+The fine-tuning process has been done in `Colab` with `one 15G of GPU T4`, with this constraint, I leveraged `RoLA` technique to reduce the training time and computational resources.

 ```python
 model = FastLanguageModel.get_peft_model(